silvermachine777/newshore-air-frontend-test/README.md

 - Angular Material https://v9.material.angular.io/

-## Configuration of project and development server
+## Project and development server

-- Download de repository
+- Download of the repository
-- Validate node version if necessary use nvm to install the right version https://github.com/nvm-sh/nvm
+- If necessary, validate your nodejs version and use nvm to install the right version https://github.com/nvm-sh/nvm
 - Execute npm install
 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.